 That’s what it’s so important to remove any communication barriers and create a work environment where people feel comfortable and connected.

-Virtual team building activities can help colleagues learn about each other and what they enjoy doing in and out of work to create belonging and community across teams.
+Virtual team-building activities help colleagues learn about each other, build connections, and create belonging and community in and across teams.

-Taking a lunch break with coworkers is a great way to nurture relationships and can be effective even when they’re virtual.
+Taking a lunch break with co-workers is a great way to nurture relationships, and it can be effective even when they’re virtual.

-We started monthly “Nosh at EveryoneSocial” events, where small groups of people from different teams get together to share lunch and stories from the week.
+We started monthly “Social Club” events, where small groups of people from various teams get together to share lunch, swap stories, and get to know each other.

-What’s great about these events is that you have the opportunity to see people from departments you might not work with as much or see as often in meetings.
+What’s great about these events is that they give you the opportunity to meet people from departments you might not regularly work — or ever cross virtual paths with.